-No longer a mere start-up, Julie’s clientele now includes Ochsner Health System, Accutrans, Habitat for Humanity New Orleans, Hoist Crane Service Group, NOLA Motorsports, Tulane University, Latter & Blum, and Nolan Power Group, just to name a few.
+No longer a mere start-up, Julie’s clientele now includes Ochsner Health System, Accutrans, Habitat for Humanity New Orleans, Hoist Crane Service Group, Jefferson Economic Development Commission , Tulane University, Latter & Blum, and Nolan Power Group, just to name a few.

 Julie’s full roster of clients highlights perhaps one of her finest professional accomplishments, one widely recognized by area executives and business leaders: she’s the secret that’s not so secret anymore.

 Of course, she’s always committed to finding the right set of training and development solutions for her clients.
 But it doesn’t stop there.
 She applies that same relentless commitment to herself and her own personal development.
-She recently graduated from one of the areas most prestigious leadership programs, Leadership Jefferson.
+In 2017, she graduated from one of the areas most prestigious leadership programs, Leadership Jefferson.

 Julie’s commitment to her community goes well beyond her professional endeavors and philanthropic dedication.

 Already an active voice on Twitter, that same year, she was honored to lend her voice to “@BeingNOLA,” the locally run, shared Twitter handle that celebrates life in the Big Easy.
 For a week, during the 10-year anniversary of Katrina, Julie took charge of the account, as she sought to unify the local Twitter community in remembrance and healing by recounting her own family’s rooftop rescue in the aftermath of the storm.